-Sexual Violence Advocacy & Prevention
+Sexual Violence Advocacy and Prevention

 In addition to medical services, the University Health Center provides advocacy services and educational programming rooted in primary prevention of sexual and intimate partner violence.